Honoring Indigenous Land

 The Catawba women are well known in the Carolinas for their pottery.
 Public Domain via Wikimedia Commons

-Our Indian Mission is still in transition.
+Our Indigenous Mission is still in transition.
 Please stay tuned for updates as we continue to work with local communities in WNC.